Approved by vote of the CMB Faculty June 3, 2024

 Graduation Requirements

 The graduation requirements will in general follow those outlined in the current Graduate and Professional Bulletin.
-During the first two semesters, MS and PhD candidates are expected to complete graduate courses in Molecular Regulation of Cell Function (BC 565) and Molecular Genetics (BC 563) as well as CM 510 (Introduction to CMB) and MIP 611 (Advanced Microbiological Research Methods).
-All students must enroll in graduate seminar (CM 793), in which each student presents their thesis research, and CMB Seminar (CM 792) in which invited speakers present their research.
+During the two years, M.S. and Ph.D. candidates are expected to complete graduate courses in Molecular Regulation of Cell Function (BC565) or Molecular Genetics (BC 563) as well as CM510 (Introduction to CMB) and CM544 (Reproducible Biomedical Research Methods).
+All students must enroll in graduate seminar (CM 793, Fall), in which each student presents their thesis research, and CMB Seminar (CM792, Spring) in which invited speakers present their research.
 These two seminar courses aim to create community within the program and allow the program to evaluate student progress.
-Every CMB student must enroll in these courses once each academic year in either the spring or fall.
-STEM Communication (GRAD 550) is required and can be completed in the first or second year.
-Appropriate courses to complete the elective requirements for Ethics, Statistics, Topic (CM 700 preferred) and Writing, along with additional courses appropriate for the planned thesis research, may be established by the Graduate Advisory Committee.
+Every CMB student must enroll in these courses once each year Appropriate courses to complete the elective requirements for Cell & Molecular Biology, Ethics, Statistics and Writing, along with additional courses appropriate for the planned thesis research, may be established by the Graduate Advisory Committee and should ideally be completed

-To advance to candidacy for the PhD degree, students are required to pass a preliminary examination administered by the student’s Graduate Advisory Committee according to the procedures described in the Preliminary Examination section of this booklet and in the Graduate and Professional Bulletin.
-The MS Plan A degree in Cell and Molecular Biology is a research – oriented degree, so the Plan A Master’s thesis must be based upon laboratory research.
-The MS degree is not a prerequisite for the PhD degree.
+To advance to candidacy for the Ph.D. degree, students are required to pass a preliminary examination administered by the student’s Graduate Advisory Committee according to the procedures described in the Preliminary Examination section of this booklet and in the Graduate and Professional Bulletin.
+The plan A M.S. degree in Cell and Molecular Biology is a research- oriented degree, so the Plan A Master’s thesis must be based upon laboratory research.
+The M.S. degree is not a prerequisite for the Ph.D. degree.

-The completion of a thesis is necessary for both the MS Plan A and PhD degrees.
+The completion of a thesis is necessary for both the M.S.
+(Plan A) and Ph.D. degrees.
 Each candidate is required to present a formal seminar summarizing their research and to pass a formal thesis defense administered by the Graduate Advisory Committee.
-In special cases a MS Plan B degree may be awarded.
-The MS Plan B degree does not require a thesis, but does require a written report on a topic approved by the GAC and an oral exam.
-The final corrected and approved thesis must be submitted to the Graduate School within one semester of the thesis defense.
+In special cases a Plan B M.S. degree may be awarded.
+The Plan B M.S. degree does not require a thesis but does require a written report on a topic approved by the GAC and an oral exam.
+The final corrected and approved thesis must be submitted to the Graduate School within 1 semester of the thesis defense.
 Any exception must be initiated by the student in the form of a petition to the student’s Graduate Advisory Committee.
 If the thesis is not submitted in this time frame, the student will be considered to be making unsatisfactory progress towards the degree.
 After two semesters, the GAC may recommend to the Graduate School that the student be dismissed from the program with no degree.

 Continuous Registration

 During periods where a student is not utilizing University Resources (other than library and computing resources) they may enroll in Continuous Registration (CR).
 Examples of appropriate use of CR include medical or family leave, internships, and reaching the point of writing the dissertation full time.
-In each of these cases, CR must be approved by the advisor and the GAC and the request must be accompanied by a plan for completion of the degree.
-The form for CR approval will be provided by the CMB Program Coordinator upon request and is specific to CMB.
-It must be completed for the first, fourth and eighth semesters of CR and signed by the student’s entire GAC then submitted to the CMB Office for record – keeping.
-In general, students should require a maximum of two consecutive semesters of CR.
+In each of these cases, CR must be approved by the advisor and the GAC, and the request must be accompanied by a plan for completion of the degree.
+The form for CR approval will be provided by the CMB Program Manager upon request and is specific to CMB.
+It must be completed for the 1st, 4th, and 8th semester of CR and signed by the student’s entire GAC.
+In general, students should require a maximum of 2 consecutive semesters of CR.
 CR may be used for the summer semester without approval when the student is planning to graduate during the summer.
-At all other times students should register for Independent Study or Dissertation Credits that reflect the time being spent in the laboratory (three hours per credit per week).
+At all other times students should register for Independent Study or Dissertation Credits that reflect the time being spent in the laboratory (3hr per credit per week).
 Further details on CR can be found in the Graduate and Professional Bulletin.

 Diversity and Inclusion